top of page

 These people must think I’m an idiot.

-I’m sure we’ve all been in a meeting thinking, “I’ve said nothing at all.
-These people must think I’m an idiot.”
+Yes, interrupting is important.
 A good interruption can raise your profile in a meeting and remind your co-meeters that you exist.
 (Proceed with caution, however.
-Remember the sage advice of Abraham Lincoln, “Better to remain silent and be thought a fool than to speak and to remove all doubt.”)
+Remember the wise words of Abraham Lincoln, “Better to remain silent and be thought a fool than to speak and to remove all doubt.”)

 So, we need to interrupt.
 But why is it so difficult?
 Well, it’s probably because you’ve been taught that in English we use fixed expressions like: “Allow me to interject” or “If I may, I’d like to develop that idea.”
 Trying to remember these phrases and insert them gently into a meeting of native-speakers is nigh-on impossible and will probably make your big moment sound intrusive and confusing.

-How do you do it?
+So, how do you do it?

 Here's the interrupting process in full.